 ship strike prevention Collisions with ships are a serious conservation and welfare problem for whale populations globally.
 IFAW aims to reduce the risk of ship-whale collisions in known ship-whale hotspots while continuing to identify other high-risk areas.
-IFAW is the go-to organisation on whale and shipping interactions as an accredited NGO at the International Maritime Organisation.
+IFAW is the go-to organization on whale and shipping interactions as an accredited NGO at the International Maritime Organization.
 IFAW assisted in the development of the IWC Ship Strike Strategic Plan.
-We worked to implement the plan in three high-risk areas identified by the IWC Scientific Committee: south of Sri Lanka, the Hellenic Trench off Greece and the Hauraki Gulf of New Zealand.
-We funded researchers, attended relevant IMO meetings and offered scientific and technical support, including submitting a scientific paper for publication on how risks to sperm whales can be reduced.
-We continue to work with the World Shipping Council, other industry bodies and shipping companies worldwide to reduce ship strike risks for blue and sperm whales. our primary focus is the largest source of ocean noise: large commercial ships - 60,000 of which ply the world's oceans at any given time. reducing ocean noise Noise pollution in the marine environment caused by construction, seismic surveys, navy sonar and commercial shipping is displacing whales from their traditional feeding and breeding grounds.
-IFAW scientists and experts warn that extreme noise pollution in the marine environment can kill, injure and deafen some species of whales and dolphins, seriously disrupt their communications and drive them from their traditional habitats and ancient migratory routes.
-Human-caused noise harms not just whales but all marine life including many species of fish, squid, mollusks and sea turtles.
-Our worldwide efforts to reduce ocean noise pollution continue via our Emmy award-winning documentary 'Sonic Sea' (www. sonicsea.org) produced in partnership with the Natural Resources Defence Council and production company, Imaginary Forces.
-This film and other communications and advocacy efforts keep the issue in front of government decision makers, the maritime industry and the public.

-IFAW is committed to solving the problem of underwater noise pollution by championing practical solutions based on 21st century technology, advocating for reduced noise levels on the high seas and restricting or eliminating non-essential noisegenerating activities in critical marine habitats.
-Our primary focus is the largest source of ocean noise: large commercial ships-60,000 of which ply the world's oceans at any given time.
+We worked to implement the plan in three high-risk areas identified by the IWC Scientific Committee: south of Sri Lanka, the Hellenic Trench off Greece, and the Hauraki Gulf of New Zealand.
+We funded researchers, attended relevant IMO meetings, and offered scientific and technical support, including submitting a scientific paper for publication on how risks to sperm whales can be reduced.
+We continue to work with the World Shipping Council, other industry bodies, and shipping companies worldwide to reduce ship strike risks for blue and sperm whales. our primary focus is the largest source of ocean noise: large commercial ships - 60,000 of which ply the world ocean at any given time.
+Noise pollution in the marine environment caused by construction, seismic surveys, navy sonar, and commercial shipping is displacing whales from their traditional feeding and breeding grounds.
+IFAW scientists and experts warn that extreme noise pollution in the marine environment can kill, injure and deafen some species of whales and dolphins, seriously disrupt their communications, and drive them from their traditional habitats and ancient migratory routes.
+Human-caused noise harms not just whales but all marine life including many species of fish, squid, mollusks, and sea turtles.
+IFAW is committed to solving the problem of underwater noise pollution by championing practical solutions based on 21st century technology, advocating for reduced noise levels on the high seas, and restricting or eliminating non-essential noisegenerating activities in critical marine habitats.
+Our primary focus is the largest source of ocean noise: large commercial ships-60,000 of which ply the world ocean at any given time.
 IFAW engages with shipping companies to encourage advances in hydrodynamic ship design and improved propeller design and maintenance.
-We work with governments and other stakeholders at the IMO to create regulatory and policy frameworks that encourage and incentivise noise reduction.
-We have focused specifically on identifying technical measures to combine ship guieting with improved fuel efficiency and reduced carbon emissions.
+We work with governments and other stakeholders at the IMO to create regulatory and policy frameworks that encourage and incentivize noise reduction.
+We have focused specifically on identifying technical measures to combine ship quieting with improved fuel efficiency and reduced carbon emissions.
+Our worldwide efforts to reduce ocean noise pollution continue via our Emmy award-winning documentary 'Sonic Sea' (www.sonicsea.org), produced in partnership with the Natural Resources Defense Council and production company, Imaginary Forces.
+This film and other communications and advocacy efforts keep the issue in front of government decision makers, the maritime industry, and the public.